 BOSTON ( TheStreet) -- Oliver Pursche, president of Gary Goldberg Financial Services, held his usual weekly team meeting as the first quarter came to a close and laid out the firm's strategy for April.
 As it turns out, nothing changed much at all.

-After all, the Dow Jones Industrial Average notched its best first-quarter performance in more than a decade despite several major headwinds, ranging from a natural disaster that has crippled the world's third-largest economy, the potential for a nuclear disaster, and continued violence in North Africa and the Middle East.
+in more than a decade despite several major headwinds, ranging from a natural disaster that has crippled the world's third-largest economy, the potential for a nuclear disaster, and continued violence in North Africa and the Middle East.

 The result of Pursche's recently concluded meeting was that nothing made his team rethink its overall global macro outlook.
 He says that, through April, the expectation is that the stock market will benefit from low interest rates, an increased demand for soft commodities and energy, and pickup in M&A activity.

 April promises to bring a few surprises, though, in the form of corporate earnings results for the first quarter.

 unofficially kicks off the first-quarter earnings reporting season on April 11.
 Analysts are optimistic about the first quarter, predicting that earnings of

 companies rose 12.3% compared to a year ago, according to data collected by Standard & Poor's Capital IQ.

 "We're not seeing a major change on the stock side, at least not going into April," Pursche says from his office in Suffern, N.Y.
 "We're actually surprised at the ongoing strength in the market.
 With all the activity in earnings, especially in the first half of April, we'll gain a little more clarity and whether shifts are warranted."